ACPBench Hard: Unrestrained Reasoning about Action, Change, and Planning: Experiments

 All models were either accessed using API or hosted locally using hugging face transformer library on machines with 2 $A100$ $80$ GB GPU.
 It is important to note that there is a significant difference in the energy consumption and evaluation cost between various models.
 While smaller models are relatively cheap, the larger language models such as Llama 3.1 405B and GPT-4o are prohibitively expensive to be used as planner components.
 The reasoning models such as o1 and even the cheaper DeepSeeek R1 are even more expensive than the language models.
 Therefore, our experiments with these reasoning models are intended mostly for providing a frame of reference.

 For each task, we evaluated a 2-shot prompting with static examples from outside the evaluation set.
-The two examples come from the grid and logistics domains, one each per task.
+The two examples are from the grid and logistics domains, one each per task.
 This allows to exemplify the expected response format.
 Additionally, we instructed the language models to produce their response in a particular format.
-Still, the tested language models do not necessarily adhere to the instructions or the example format.
-Therefore, to be able to extract the answer from the response, we developed a lenient {\em grammar} based parser, which would discard tokens if they did not fit expected token values.
-Figure \ref{fig:grammar} shows the grammar used for parsing the responses for our 8 tasks.
-For example, in the {\em progression task}, the response is a \texttt{progression\_list}, which is two lists, one for the positive effects and one for the negative effects.
-The response for the {\em justification} task is a \texttt{action\_list}, which is a list of actions (or the updated plan) and the response for the {\em validation} task is an \texttt{index} which is the index of the first inapplicable action.
-Using the grammar with a parser that discards tokens that were not consistent with the grammar helps significantly in post-processing these open-ended responses.
+Still, the tested models do not necessarily adhere to the instructions or the example format.
+Hence, to be able to extract the answer from the response, we developed a lenient {\em grammar} based parser, which would discard tokens if they did not fit expected token values.
+Figure \ref{fig:grammar} (Appendix) shows the grammar used for parsing the responses for our 8 tasks.
+For example, in the {\em progression task}, the response is a ``progression\_list'', which is two lists, one for the positive effects and one for the negative effects.
+The response for the {\em justification} task is a ``action\_list'', which is a list of actions (or the updated plan) and the response for the {\em validation} task is an ``index'' which is the index of the first inapplicable action.
+Using the grammar with a parser that discards tokens not consistent with the grammar helps significantly in post-processing these open-ended responses.
+The post-processed results are then evaluated according to the procedures described in Section \ref{s:eval}.
+Our evaluation code is provided in the supplementary.

 Focusing first on the small and medium size language models, Table \ref{tab:mainsmall} shows the accuracy of these models on the 8 tasks in our dataset.
 A conclusion we can draw from the figure is that there are three categories of tasks according to model performance.
 First, {\em progression} seems to be the easiest tasks among the 8 tasks.
 Even so, the highest accuracy reached is 43\% by Granite 34B code.
 The second category is the hard tasks of {\em applicability} and {\em action reachability}.
 In fact, none of these models could score above 2\% for these two tasks.
 The third category includes the other 5 tasks with an average performance between 8.8\% and 28.8\%.
 Hence, ACPBench Hard seems to be a difficult dataset for the small and medium size language models.